Future of Advertising (2024-2027)

 Facebook’s Make-a-Video could be an important tool for video advertising in the future.

-Amazon has also announced its working on AI video generation capabilities for ads.
+Amazon has also announced it is working on AI video generation capabilities for ads.

 The Future of Voice Optimization